María Corina Machado: 2024 presidential election

 Although Machado was not the presidential candidate in the 2024 Venezuelan presidential election, she remained the leader of the opposition to Chavismo during the electoral process.
 The majority support that candidate Edmundo González received in various polls was due to the boost given to him by Machado's support.
 Regarding the role that Machado would play in a González Urrutia government, The Telegraph commented: "Should the opposition win, Ms Machado is widely expected to be the de facto leader of a government formally led by Mr González."
 The newspaper compared the massive popular movement around Machado with the rise of Hugo Chávez to the presidency in 1998, in terms of the "fervor" it generated in citizens, in a context of both political crisis and systemic decadence.

 On 4 July, Machado and González officially began the electoral campaign along with other opposition leaders.
 The event, which was planned to be a caravan from Chacaíto to El Marqués, became a march with the attendance of dozens of thousands of people.
 The New York Times described Machado as "an energetic former legislator whose central message is the promise of bringing Venezuelans home by restoring democracy and getting the economy going again".

 Following the Venezuelan government's announcements of falsified election results, a national and international political crisis developed.
 On 1 August, Machado published a letter in The Wall Street Journal, stating that she had gone in to hiding "fearing for my life, my freedom, and that of my fellow countrymen from the dictatorship of Nicolás Maduro"; in the letter, she laid out the evidence she said she had from the vote tallies supporting the opposition win, and stated that Maduro had expelled witnesses from the polls, while the witnesses "protected the voter receipts with their lives throughout the night" of the elections.
 On 9 January 2025, government forces attempted to arrest Machado after a rally in Chacao, Caracas, where she had reappeared publicly after three months in hiding.
 According to reports, government troops "violently intercepted" her vehicle and shot at the motorcycles carrying her.

+After Nicolás Maduro was detained by US forces on 3 January 2026, opposition leader Machado called for Edmundo González, whom the opposition claim had won the 2024 presidential election, to assume the presidency, to which he responded that he was "ready to rebuild our nation" and that the coming hours would be "decisive".